 At times, Watanabe would personally reach out to like-minded individuals to invite them to join the initiative.

-One such person was Susumu Namikawa (dentsu Japan Growth Officer / Executive Creative Director / Chief AI Master), who was then Managing Director of the CX Creative Center.
+One such person was Susumu Namikawa (Growth Officer / Executive Creative Director / Chief AI Master at Dentsu Japan), who was then Managing Director of the CX Creative Center.

-Namikawa himself had experienced mental health issues that led him to take a break from work.
-Furthermore, one of the lab's initial members knew Namikawa shared the same concerns as Watanabe, so he approached Namikawa personally to invite him to join the initiative.
+Namikawa himself had experienced mental health issues that led him to take time off work.
+Furthermore, one of the lab's initial members knew Namikawa shared Watanabe's concerns, so they approached him personally to invite him to join the initiative.

 Recalling that time, Watanabe said:

 "I was very nervous about proposing this to Mr. Namikawa, but his first words were, 'Let's definitely do this!
 I've been wanting to do something like this.'
-I was incredibly happy, and knowing he was heading in the same direction gave me a sense of security and strength."
+I was incredibly happy, and knowing Mr. Namikawa was heading in the same direction gave me a sense of security and strength."

 To sincerely tackle this sensitive field, Watanabe studied clinical psychology and counseling at a correspondence university and in seminars alongside his work, deepening his knowledge.